YTxFSGAMERz/WinAurex/docs/src/content/docs/Myths_and_Anti_Patterns.md

 ## Conclusion

 A fast PC is a stable PC.
-By avoiding destructive anti-patterns, the **Windows-Optimisations Framework** ensures your machine runs at peak efficiency without sacrificing reliability, security, or core functionality.
+By avoiding destructive anti-patterns, the **WinAurex Framework** ensures your machine runs at peak efficiency without sacrificing reliability, security, or core functionality.